miguelgrinberg/Flask-HTTPAuth/docs/index.rst

       def private_page():
           return "Only for authorized people!"

-  .. method:: login_optional(view_function_callback)

-    Works the same way as ``login_required`` but doesn't return an error response on authentication failure since it's only optional.

   .. method:: username()

     A view function that is protected with this class can access the logged username through this method.
 Example::